markkurossi/mpc/README.md

  - `native(NAME, ARG...)`: calls a builtin function _name_ with
    arguments _arg..._.
 The _name_ can specify a circuit file (*.circ) of one of the following builtin functions:
-   - `hamming(a, b uint_)` computes the bitwise hamming distance between argument values
+   - `hamming(a, b uint_)` computes 2the bitwise hamming distance between argument values
  - `size(VARIABLE)`: returns the bit size of the argument _variable_.

 ## SSA (Static single assignment form)